'Elizabeth Bowers' rose Description

 Medium pink Shrub.Registration name: HotelizExhibition name:

 Pink.
 Mild, opinions vary fragrance.
 Average diameter 3.5".
 Medium to large, very double, borne mostly solitary, old-fashioned, quartered bloom form.
-Prolific, continuous (perpetual) bloom throughout the season.
+Moderate, spring or summer flush with scattered later bloom.

 Medium, bushy, well-branched.
 Medium, medium green, leathery foliage.

 Can be used for beds and borders, container rose, cut flower, garden or shrub.
 Can be grown as a shrub. heat tolerant. prefers dry climates. prefers full sun. prefers warmer sites.
 Disease susceptibility: disease resistant, mildew resistant.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.

 Fragrance varies dramatically with weather.
 Usually not much fragrance, but sometimes can have a delicious strong scent.

 How I named this rose is a most interesting story.
 Elizabeth Bowers was a young girl who joined the peace corp to help educate Zambian girls, and tragically died in a bicycle accident there.
 Though I had never heard of her, I had a dream about Elizabeth, and asked her if I could name this rose after her.
 She said she would be so honored!
 Upon awakening I was curious, so I looked her up on the internet.
 You can see her story at http://www.bethsgirls.org/